openschc/openschc/src/00NOTE.md

 as similar to the receiver behavior.  e.g. when it's initialized.

 Otherwise, the least significant bit of the window number sounds strange.

+## content of Padding bits

+> 9. Padding management
+>
+>    A Profile MAY define the value of the padding bits.
+The RECOMMENDED
+>    value is 0.

+Do you allow the value of 1 for a regular padding (i.e. except of the abort message) ?
+Since all ones has a meaning for the abort message, a regular padding should be 0 for consistency.

+A.
+it must be consistent.
+The padding bit of 1 should be allowed.

 ## padding and MIC calculation